 6. Communication with CAUL

-The Chair of CEIRC reports formally to the CAUL Executive on CEIRC activities in writing, and as necessary by attendance at an Executive meeting.
+The Chair of CEIRAC reports formally to the CAUL Executive on CEIRC activities in writing, and as necessary by attendance at an Executive meeting.

-Following each CEIRC meeting the Chair of CEIRC circulates a briefing to CAUL members highlighting the issues discussed.
+Following each CEIRAC meeting the Chair of CEIRAC circulates a briefing to CAUL members highlighting the issues discussed.

-The Chair of CEIRC prepares a brief report on CEIRC activities for each CAUL meeting.
+The Chair of CEIRAC prepares a brief report on CEIRC activities for each CAUL meeting.

-The minutes of CEIRC meetings should be made available on the CAUL web site as soon as committee members have had an opportunity to make any necessary corrections.
+The minutes of CEIRAC meetings should be made available on the CAUL web site as soon as committee members have had an opportunity to make any necessary corrections.